1. USDA Program and Farming Practice Resources in Other Languages

 Published by the Office of the Federal Register, National Archives and Records Administration (NARA), the Federal Register is the official daily publication for rules, proposed rules, and notices of Federal agencies and organizations, as well as executive orders and other presidential documents.

-9. Economic Research Service (USDA) Agricultural Act of 2014: Highlights and Implications
+9. Economic Research Service (USDA)

-The ERS website presents highlights and some economic implications of the Farm Bill’s new programs and provisions.
+ERS is USDA’s economic policy analysis agency, and the ERS website presents highlights and some economic implications of the Farm Bill’s new programs and provisions.